z5259552/infs2605/README.md

 3. Search for "netbeans_jdkhome".
 On that line, remove the `#` at the start of the line.

 4. Replace `/path/to/jdk` with the actual path for JDK 11:
-    - On macOS, you already copied the path to clipboard using Step 3 in the Setup Instructions for macOS.
+    - On macOS, this is the path from Step 4 of the Setup Instructions for macOS.
     - On Windows, you discovered the full path in Step 3 in the Setup Instructions for macOS.
 Be sure the include the final part of the path also, i.e., do not drop the part with `jdk-11.0.6.10-hotspot` (your version number might be higher, this is OK).

 5. That line now looks something like: